-■ "Logical flow" and the importance of "transitions"
+The importance of smooth "transitions"

 Any piece of writing should carry the reader along without extraneous mental intrusions into the flow of the description.
-This is true of both non-fiction and fiction writing.
+This is true of non-fiction and fiction writing.
 The maxim in fiction is to avoid intrusions that interrupt the "suspension of disbelief".
+Bad grammar is an intrusion that can distract the reader, even when the sentence meaning is clear.

-For science writing, the way to do this is to follow principles of logical flow.
+For science writing, the way to do this is aim for logical flow.